 Slideshows can subsequently be presented to the class, giving classmates the opportunity to peek into the personalities of their peers.
 Students can comment on the images, draw similarities to their own lives, and build stronger class camaraderie.

 This can be a fun and effective way for students to use imagery as a tool to express themselves, foster creativity, and learn about their classmates.

 Visual biographies are not the only way to utilize images in the classroom.
-Pictures can also be used as a way to represent student understanding of material.
-Photo essays are an excellent way to accomplish this, and can be applied to any subject.
+Pictures can also be used as a way to represent student understanding of the material.
+Photo essays are an excellent way to accomplish this and can be applied to any subject.

 To achieve this, students can work in teams or independently compile digital images that pertain to a relevant topic.
 Captions can be added to each photo, explaining the photo’s relation to the subject and giving insight into the student’s thought process.

 This can be a little tricky, as student interpretations are relative to their own personal understanding.
 Therefore, it is important for educators to use discretion when implementing this tactic, and make sure students make a clear relation between the image and the subject matter.

 A prime example can be gathering images of a historical event and comparing them to images of similar current events.
 Students can then draw similarities between past and present issues, and draw conclusions on how those issues can be prevented.